yoren/Hello-Emoji/readme.txt

 == Screenshots ==

 1. The Settings page.
-2. Type a ":" in the editor, you'll get an auto-complete list of Emoji suggestions.
+2. Type a ":" in the editor, you'll get an auto-complete list of emoji suggestions.

 == Changelog ==